zeebe-io/enhancements/ZEP008-hot-backup.md

 In this case, the coordinator can resend the backup request.
 It is ok if a partition receives the request twice.
 Only the first request triggers the backup.
 The second request will be processed by the streamProcessor, but it will not trigger a backup.
 Instead it can just send an acknowledgment back to the coordinator indicating that the backup is already ongoing.

 What happens if a backup fails?
 If a backup failed, the coordinator can see the status via the monitoring query.
 If a backup fails, there is no use in re-sending the backup request with the same backup id.
-If a backup failed, then the users must retry with a new backup id.
+The users must retry with a new backup id.

 ##### Rationale for restore process
 The backup should contain the snapshot and the log until the checkpoint position.
-However while taking the backup, raft will be writing new entries to the log concurrently.
+However, while taking the backup, raft will be writing new entries to the log concurrently.
 To simplify taking the backup, we include extra entries in the backup.
 Instead, during restore we will fix it by deleting all entries that should not be in the backup.

 However, after deleting the entries, according to StreamProcessor lastCheckpointId = backupId - 1.
 This is not correct, as it may trigger another backup with the same backupId.
 To prevent this, we write a new command restore backupId.
 This way, StreamProcessor on processing this command can just update the state and set lastcheckpointId = backupId.

 ## Compatibility

+The solution introduce new records and add new fields to existing records.
+This must be done in a backward compatible way.
+This is possible as we use SBE for encoding records.

 ## Testing

+TODO

 # Drawbacks